MelissaAlasalmi/Libft/README.md

 ```

 ### ft_strmap
-Applies the function “f” to each character of the string given as argument to create a “fresh” new string (with malloc(3)) resulting from the successive applications of “f”.
+Applies the function “f” to each character of the string given as argument to create a “fresh” new string resulting from the successive applications of “f”.
 Uses ft_strnew and ft_strlen.
 Returns the “fresh” string created from the successive applications of “f”.
 ```c
 char	*ft_strmap(char const *s, char (*f)(char));
 ```

 ### ft_strmapi
-Applies the function “f” to each character of the string passed as argument by giving its index as first argument to create a “fresh” new string (with malloc(3)) resulting from the successive applications of “f”.
+Applies the function “f” to each character of the string passed as argument by giving its index as first argument to create a “fresh” new string resulting from the successive applications of “f”.
 Returns the “fresh” string created from the successive applications of “f”.
 - Uses ft_strnew
 - Uses ft_strlen
 - Uses ft_striteri